artoodetoo/container/README.md

 Any part of configuration can be read by getParameter, including special sections `parameters`, `shared` and `multiple`.

-As for now, substitution patterns work in service sections only.
+As for now, substitution patterns work in service production only.

 Only parameters from `parameters` section can be used in substitution patterns.